Heather plants

 Frédéric Valente and Eric Lerda - Gardeners of Terre de Provence

-Stéphane, what is your favorite heather plant?
+Stéphane, what is your favorite plant for heather soil?

 On the right: Stéphane Amat / Manager of the Pépinière des Aspres; - On the left: François Henry / Purchasing and landscaping consultant manager